 After harvest, freeze tomatoes whole or sliced.
 Scald tomatoes for one minute then place them on oiled baking sheets in the freezer for one day.
 After freezing, the tomatoes can be bagged or boxed and returned to the freezer.

 Peppers.
 Chili peppers ripen best on the vine; sweet peppers will ripen after picking.
-Sweet pepper left on the plant will keep fresh longer than those cut off.
+Sweet peppers left on the plant will keep fresh longer than those harvested.
 If you harvest peppers at the green stage, the plant will continue to set new fruit.
-To ripen sweet peppers out of the garden, lift the entire plant and hang it in a room or shed at 50°F.
+To ripen sweet peppers out of the garden, lift the entire plant and hang it in a room or shed at 50°F (10°C).

 Eggplant.
 Harvest eggplant when they are small; they are ready for use and most tender at one-third to half their mature size.
-Harvest an eggplant before its skin loses it shininess.
+Harvest an eggplant before its skin loses its shininess.
 Cut the fruits from plants with shears leaving some stem attached.
-Use eggplants shortly after harvest for best flavor; they will keep one to two weeks at 50°F after harvest.
+Use eggplants shortly after harvest for the best flavor; they will keep one to two weeks at 50°F (10°C) after harvest.

 Summer squash.
-Zucchini and straight neck and crookneck type summer squashes can be harvested at 4 to 5 inches long; don’t let them sit in the garden to long and become seedy.
-Scallop and pattypan squashes are best small, no larger than 4 inches across.
+Zucchini and straight neck and crookneck type summer squashes can be harvested at 4 to 5 inches (10-25cm) long; don’t let them sit in the garden too long and become seedy.
+Scallop and pattypan squashes are best small, no larger than 4 inches (10cm) across.
 Summer squashes will keep in the refrigerator for about two weeks.

 Sweet potatoes.
 Sweet potatoes are ready for harvest when the vines turn yellow and die or are killed by frost.
-The plants will stop growing at temperatures below 65°F; if exposed to temperatures bellow 50°F sweet potatoes will deteriorate rapidly.
-Lift sweet potatoes with a garden fork; let the roots sit in the sum for a day or two to cure; then place them in shady area at about 80°F for a week to 10 days.
+The plants will stop growing at temperatures below 65°F (18°C); if exposed to temperatures below 50°F sweet potatoes will deteriorate rapidly.
+Lift sweet potatoes with a garden fork; let the roots sit in the sum for a day or two to cure; then place them in a shady area at about 80°F (26°C) for a week to 10 days.
 Cure sweet potatoes before you store them.

 Carrots.
 Lift maincrop carrots with a garden fork and cut off the tops.
 Begin the harvest by lifting fingerlings which will be most tasty eaten right away.
 Use split root carrots as soon as possible as well.
 Winter store the remainder of the crop in layers in deep boxes, with ½ inch of sand between each layer.
 Place storage boxes in a dry shed.

 Lettuce, spinach, and other greens.
-Keep lettuce, spinach and other greens trimmed so that they will not bolt.
-Harvest greens cut-and-come again, removing outside leaves first.
-To avoid looseleaf lettuce bolting where the weather, take a knife and slice off the whole head one inch from the ground; you can get two, three, or four cuttings from a single plant each season using this method.
+Keep lettuce, spinach, and other greens trimmed so that they will not bolt.
+Harvest greens cut-and-come-again, removing outside leaves first.
+To avoid looseleaf lettuce bolting where the weather, take a knife and slice off the whole head 1 inch (2.5cm) from the ground; you can get two, three, or four cuttings from a single plant each season using this method.

 Shallot and onions.
 Harvest shallots when the tops are yellow and shriveled.
 Lift bulb onions after about half the leaves have fallen over (a third in warm regions).
 Before lifting bend over the tops that are still standing and let the bulbs ripen for three or four more days before lifting.
 Let them cure in the sun or a warm, dry place for a week; don’t store onions until the top and papery skins are dry and crinkly.